Desousak/SpellDestroyer/README.md

 ## How to use:
-1. Place your text within the `input.txt` file
+1. Place your text within a `input.txt` file, placed within the root directory of this project
 2. Tweak `spelld.py` to fit your needs
 3. Run `spelld.py`
 4. Get the messed up text within the `output.txt` file